 A treadmill of any size is still a large purchase.
-My advice is to figure out what you need in terms of price, space and your fitness goals.
+My advice is to figure out what you need in terms of price, space, and fitness goals.
 Thoroughly research the products you like, and give them a test run if you need to (many machines come with a 30-day guarantee!).
 Good luck, and have a great run.

 Which treadmill is best for home use?

 The best treadmill for your home is going to largely depend on your goals.
-You need to find one that matches your budget, your fitness goals and your space demands, among other factors.
+You need to find one that matches your budget, your fitness goals, and your space demands, among other factors.

 What is the best inexpensive treadmill?

-First thing is first: Inexpensive shouldn’t mean cheap.
+The first thing is first: Inexpensive shouldn’t mean cheap.
 You can find a lot of cheap treadmills out there, but they won’t last long.

 Are cheap treadmills worth it?

 If you’re looking to jog or run on a treadmill, paying a few hundred dollars for something off Amazon likely isn’t worth it.
-You need a motor, deck and frame to support your activity.
+You need a motor, deck, and frame to support your activity.
 Walkers can get away with lower-powered motors and a less durable frame simply because the machine doesn’t need to work as hard.

 Even still, you get what you pay for.
-Budget-friendly motorized treadmills are notorious for having issues with motors that need to be replaced, belts wearing out and necessary adjustment to tension.
+Budget-friendly motorized treadmills are notorious for having issues with motors that need to be replaced, belts wearing out, and necessary adjustment to tension.
 There are good treadmills in the $700-$900 range that are friendlier to your wallet – and have financing options – and will last much longer than the $200-$300 options.

 Is a home treadmill worth it?